John Luers: Bishop of Fort Wayne

-Pope Pius IX appointed Luers as the first bishop of the Diocese of Fort Wayne on September 22, 1857.
-He was consecrated in Cincinnati, Ohio on January 10, 1858, by Archbishop James Whitfield.
-"In the evening, at nearby St. Joseph Church, Luers’ parishioners hosted a reception for their longtime pastor.
-On this occasion, they presented him with a mitre, crosier, pectoral cross, bishop’s cassock, ambry with episcopal seal, three pairs of pontifical shoes, and $1,200."
+Pope Pius IX appointed Luers as the first bishop of Fort Wayne on September 22, 1857.
+He was consecrated at the Cathedral of St. Peter in Chains in Cincinnati, Ohio, on January 10, 1858, by Archbishop James Whitfield.
+That evening, at St. Joseph Church, Luers' former parishioners held a reception for him.
+During the party, they presented Luers with items he would need as a bishop: a mitre, a crosier, a pectoral cross, a bishop's cassock, an ambry with episcopal seal and three pairs of pontifical shoes, along with $1,200 in cash.

-In 1863, Luers held a synod of priests in the diocese at the University of Notre Dame in which he established the laws and constitution for the diocese.
+In 1860, Luers dedicate the Cathedral of the Immaculate Conception in Fort Wayne.
+In 1863, Luers held a synod of priests in the diocese at the University of Notre Dame in Indiana in which he established the laws and constitution for the diocese.
 Luers attended the Second Plenary Council in Baltimore in 1866.

-As bishop, Luers founded several new parishes and missions, established an orphanage, and built a cathedral.
-In 1868, due to the large German-speaking population in the diocese, he invited the Poor Handmaids of Jesus Christ (PHJC) of Dernbach / Westerwald, a German religious order, to come to the diocese.
+As bishop, Luers founded several new parishes and missions, established an orphanage To serve the large German-speaking population in the diocese, he invited the Poor Handmaids of Jesus Christ (PHJC) of Dernbach / Westerwald, a German religious order, to come to the diocese in 1868.
 The sisters established St. Joseph Hospital in Fort Wayne in 1869.
-In 1868, Luers established an orphanage in Rensselaer, Indiana for children who had lost their parent during the American Civil War.
+In 1868, Luers established an orphanage in Rensselaer, Indiana, for children who had been orphaned during the American Civil War.

+At the time of Luers' death, the Diocese of Fort Wayne had 69 priests, 75 churches, ten chapels, one hospital, one orphan asylum, one college, 11 academies for girls, 40 parochial schools, and a Catholic population estimated at 50,000.

 Death and legacy

-In June 1871, during a vacancy of the See of Cleveland, Luers traveled to Cleveland, Ohio, to ordain a seminarian.
-While returning to the Cleveland train station on June 29th, John Luers suffered a fatal stroke.
+In June 1871, Luers traveled to Cleveland, Ohio, to ordain a seminarian.
+At that time, the Diocese of Cleveland was lacking a bishop to perform the ceremony.
+While returning to the Cleveland train station on June 29, John Luers suffered a fatal stroke.
 He was age 51.
-Bishop Luers is buried in the crypt at the Cathedral of the Immaculate Conception.
+Luers is buried in the crypt at the Cathedral of the Immaculate Conception.

-At the time of Luers' death, the Diocese of Fort Wayne had 69 priests, 75 churches, ten chapels, one hospital, one orphan asylum, one college, 11 academies for girls, 40 parochial schools, and a Catholic population estimated at 50,000.
 The Franciscan Order founded Bishop Luers High School in 1958 in Fort Wayne.